muratk3n/thirdwave/en/README.md

 ---

 People dont like Jackie Chan anymore in Hong Kong?
-I was wondering abt that, JC's bio sounded like he could devolve into a Chink nationalism, and apparently he did.
+I was wondering abt that, JC's bio sounded like he could devolve into a Ch nationalism, and apparently he did.

 [Link](https://youtu.be/3d_KzGfo2lU?t=80)